 SEC.
-12A-49[24].
+12A-49.
 ETHICS ADVISORY COMMISSION - CREATION; COMPOSITION, TERMS, AND QUALIFICATIONS.

 (a) Creation and composition.
-There is hereby created the ethics advisory commission, to be composed of 15 [seven] members appointed by the city council as a whole.
-The mayor shall appoint the chair, and the full city council shall appoint two [the] vice\chairs.
-Regular meetings of the commission shall be attended by the entire 15-member commission
+There is hereby created the ethics advisory commission, to be composed of 15 members appointed by the city council as a whole.
+The mayor shall appoint the chair, and the full city council shall appoint two vice-chairs.
+Regular meetings of the Amend Chapter 12A (Code of Ethics) - Page 58 DRAFT commission shall be attended by a quorum of the entire 15-member commission.